Property Tax Lawyers

 Advised a buyer paying over £2,000,000 for a house with a field of about 8 acres.
 The saving by treating the property as “mixed use” rather than “residential property” was nearly £80,000.
 HMRC made a check of the return and accepted that the property counted as “mixed use”.

-The complicated rules for the higher rates of SDLT for purchases of additional residential properties can work out badly for members of the armed forces who have had to live away from...Read More
+The complicated rules for the higher rates of Stamp Duty Land Tax for purchases of additional residential properties can work out badly for members of the armed forces who have had to...Read More

 This case study shows the complexity of the rules around the higher rates of SDLT for purchases of additional residential properties, especially the replacement of the buyer's only or main residence.
 It...Read More